tallpauley/wordsiv/README.md

       [source packages][source-packages] repo's [releases page][releases] under
       the **assets** drop down.

-3. When you write your DrawBot script, you can each source using `add_source_module()`:
+3. When you write your DrawBot script, you will add each source using `add_source_module()`:

     ```python